Students

 Dr. Robinson’s research is primarily focused on using a technique known as three dimensional geometric morphometrics to explore shape differences in the skull and teeth of fossil humans and living apes and humans.
 One of his projects examines how and why the lower jaw changed in shape over time in one of our earliest ancestors, Australopithecus.
 He also is currently working on helping understand why humans are the only primate that has a chin.

-His other major research focus is working with US and Romanian colleagues at field sites in the Olteţ River Valley in Romania that are dated to about two million years ago.
+His other major research focus is working with US and Romanian colleagues at field sites in the Olteţ River Valley in Romania that are dated to about two million years ago where his team has found evidence of mammal bones being defleshed by early humans.
+This is the earliest evidence of human activity outside of Africa in the world.
 His team has identified several new localities with fossils, including wooly mammoth fossils, and has documented mammalian species in museum collections that have increased our understanding of the environmental conditions in Eastern Europe at approximately the time when the first human ancestors were dispersing out of Africa to the rest of the world.
 The team hopes to better understand the paths that our ancestors took when they left Africa for the first time and why they went along those paths.

 Dr. Tian received her medical degree and worked as a neurologist for three years in Beijing, China before coming to US to pursue her PhD at Columbia University in 2000.
 After graduating with a PhD in pediatric hereditary neurological disorders , she started teaching at CUNY since 2008 until now.
 In addition to teaching allied health science courses (Bio 20, 22, 23,24, 28, 46, 47 etc), She has continued to collaborate with her former colleagues at Columbia Medical Center and mentor undergraduate research projects.